xpack/web-doxygen/website/docs/api/files/src-datetime-h.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Returns the filled in std::tm for a given string representing a date and/or time.</p>
+Returns the filled in std::tm for a given string representing a date and/or time.

 <dl class="doxyParamsList">